 Simplifying support interactions

 Customer support tools grow even more useful as companies apply additional forms of AI.
-Neural networks and natural language processing (NLP), for example, give bots an empathetic edge that helps them interact with humans.
+Neural networks and natural language processing (NLP), for example, give chatbots an empathetic edge that helps them interact with humans.

 Neural networks work similarly to machine learning, but store information and arrive at decisions in similar ways to human brains, hence the term “